Extracurricular Activities: How To Outshine The Competition

 First, the career activity

-This extracurricular is related to what you hope to study in college and shows the admissions team that you are extremely excited about studying your course.
+This extracurricular is related to what you hope to study in college and shows the admissions team that you are extremely excited about a particular area of study.

 Schools want to admit students who are hard-working and passionate about their field.
 You need to show that your field isn’t just for the money or prestige; you’re going for it because without that degree, you couldn’t be you.

 Communications: Work for or start the school newspaper.